valtech/aem-easy-content-upgrade/Readme.md

 #### Update Single-value Properties

 * doSetProperty(String name, Object value): sets the given property to the value.
 Any existing value is overwritten.
 * doSetProperty(String name, Object value, String pathToSubnode): sets the given property in the subnode to the value.
+If subnode does not exist it will be created as nt:unstructured (incl. missing intermediate nodes).
+Any existing value is overwritten.
+* doSetProperty(String name, Object value, String pathToSubnode, String primaryType): sets the given property in the subnode to the value.
+If subnode does not exist it will be created as given in primaryType (incl. missing intermediate nodes).
 Any existing value is overwritten.
 * doDeleteProperty(String name): removes the property with the given name if existing.
 * doRenameProperty(String oldName, String newName): renames the given property if existing.
 If the new property name already exists it will be overwritten.